shunanya/Node.js-monitoring/README.md

     1. The status codes (codes) - the collecting status codes shown in form {1xx: value, 2xx: value, 3xx: value, 4xx: value, 5xx: value}
     1. The application specific parameters (e.g. client platform, client application version and so on).
+    1. In addition the top requests lists sorted by max response time, count of requests  or other  can be added.

 #### Getting as a Node.js module
 You can get the monitor as NPM module by using the following command